Do you have clutter?

 This is the type of self-help book you read now, then come back to when you are ready to clear some clutter!
 Print out the page of steps needed to take action (on your particular type of clutter) and it will walk you through.

-Inside of this ebook, you’ll find 20 pages of amazing information,
+Inside of this ebook, you’ll find many pages of amazing information,

-~~ 7 Tips for Clearing the Physical Clutter
+~~ 7 Tips to Clearing the Physical Clutter

-This Type A had trouble getting rid of many older items due to an emotional attachment.
+This Type B turned Type A had trouble getting rid of many older items due to emotional attachments.
 I spent many years learning to help myself clear clutter.
 In my 2014 psychology class, the professor and I talked about time management, organizing, clutter, and relationships.
 As we spoke of the psychological reasons behind each of these things, I had an epiphany and started writing Making Room for Happiness: Tips for Clearing Clutter.

 I researched these topics for the class while learning how to research and write reviews of psychology studies.
 Using this education and a lifetime of learning about organizing and conquering clutter, I wrote about these three types of clutter: physical, emotional, and mental.
 I would love to hear how it helps you along your journey.

 (Notice: No portion of this eBook may be reproduced or redistributed without prior written permission from The Busy Woman©.
 All key phrases in this eBook are under copyright protection and may not be reproduced.)

 Don’t take my word for it.
 Read what others have to say:

 Clutter can be overwhelming, whether it’s physical, emotional or mental.
 What I love about this book is that Susie really breaks down the concepts and gives you step-by-step instructions on how to be successful at this.
 Just reading the book and knowing that there is a clear guide to help me get through the clutter is already making me happier!